MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ### Firewall settings (port 7049)

-To use the development environment and debugger, you must make sure that port `7049` is available.
+To use the development environment and debugger, you must make sure that port `7049` (the default port for the debugger) is open.
+For on-premises environments, the port can be changed with the server setting ``DeveloperServicesPort``.

 ### Debug an online environment with an Embed app published in it